 Since our work is almost always in a group setting, it is expected that all apprentices will be prompt, dressed appropriately, professional, and approachable with their co-workers during work-hours.

 The farm provides harvest knives and daily hand tools.
-Apprentices must provide any other desired tools or clothes (pocket knives, rain boots, rain gear, hats, gloves).
+Apprentices must provide any other desired tools or clothes (pocket knives, rain boots, rain gear, hats, and gloves).
 All apprentices must carry a watch at all times.
 It is suggested to carry a small notepad, a pen, and a knife as well.

 The farm office must be locked at the end of work each day.
 Each apprentice will be given a key to use the farm office after hours.
 Apprentices may use the Internet connection in the office after work hours.
 Apprentices may use the office during lunch for personal business.
 The computer on the standing desk near the whiteboard is available for apprentice use.
 The office must be kept completely free of personal belongings.
 The office must be locked upon leaving.
 Use of computers for any inappropriate use will prohibit further use of this privilege.

 We will go over safety policies during the program orientation.
 All apprentices are required to follow safety policies at all times.
 Failure to do so will result in immediate dismissal.